Lilian Samaniego

-Lilian Graciela Samaniego González (born 25 February 1965) is a Paraguayan pharmaceutical chemist and politician of the National Republican Association-Colorado Party (ANR-PC).
+Lilian Graciela Samaniego González (born 25 February 1965) is a Paraguayan pharmaceutical chemist and politician of the Colorado Party.
 She has been a member of the Senate of Paraguay since 2004.

 Biography

 Lilian Samaniego was born on 25 February 1965, in San Vicente, a neighborhood of Asunción, to parents Ignacio E. Samaniego and Elisa González de Samaniego, recognized leaders of the ANR.
 She has two brothers – Arnaldo, who was mayor of Asunción from 2010 to 2015, and Gustavo.

 She completed her primary and secondary studies at the Cristo Rey de Asunción School, from which she graduated as a Bachelor of Science and Letters in 1983.

 She entered the Universidad Nacional de Asunción, and in 1987 she graduated from the Faculty of Chemical Sciences with the degree of pharmaceutical chemist.

 She completed postgraduate studies in the United States, Europe, and the Mercosur countries.

 Pharmaceutical theft case

 On 14 July 1998, while Samaniego was working as head of the healthcare campus of the Social Security Institute (IPS), police arrested several people in connection with a cache of prescription medications seized in Asunción.
 These were marked "exclusive use of IPS" and valued at approximately 800 million guaraní (US$290,000).
 Samaniego was investigated as a possible conspirator, and lost her position, but charges against her were later dropped.
 About one year later, she was re-appointed as head of the pharmaceutical unit by IPS chief Darío Filártiga, who was also a political advisor to Horacio Cartes.